jeffpar/lonedissent/_pages/loners/index.md

 We prefer opinions in PDF format because they faithfully reproduce the printed versions.
 Our *preferred* preference would be to have access to an XML-based text source and render the opinions using HTML and CSS, but (a) we don't have such a source, and (b) that's a lot of work.

+# Notes on Terms

+The first Judiciary Act, passed in 1789, required the Supreme Court to meet twice a year, beginning on the first Monday in February and again on the first Monday in August.

+Then by [Statute](https://www.loc.gov/law/help/statutes-at-large/6th-congress/c6.pdf#page=125) passed on February 13, 1801,
+terms were changed to the first Monday of June and December:

+    SECTION 1.
+Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, That from and after the next session of the Supreme Court of the United States, the said court shall be holden by the justices thereof, or any four of them, at the city of Washington, and shall have two sessions in each and every year thereafter, to commence on the first Monday of June and December respectively;

+Then by [Statute](https://www.loc.gov/law/help/statutes-at-large/7th-congress/c7.pdf#page=29) passed on April 29, 1802,
+terms were changed to the first Monday of February:

+    Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, That from and after the passing of this act, the Supreme Court of the United States shall be holden by the justices thereof, or any four of them, at the city of Washington, and shall have one session in each and every year, to commence on the first Monday of February annually;
+    ...
+    And so much of the act, intituled "An act to establish the judicial courts of the United States," passed the twenty-fourth day of September, seventeen hundred and eighty-nine, as provides for the holding a session of the supreme court of the United States on the first Monday of August, annually, is hereby repealed.

+Then by [Statute](https://www.loc.gov/law/help/statutes-at-large/19th-congress/session-1/c19s1ch37.pdf) passed on May 4, 1826,
+terms were changed to the second Monday of January:

+    Be it enacted by the Senate and House of Representatives of the United States of America, in Congress assembled, That, from and after the year one thousand eight hundred and twenty-six, the session of the Supreme Court, heretofore held on the first Monday of February annually, shall, instead thereof, be held on the second Monday of January annually;

+Then by [Statute](https://www.loc.gov/law/help/statutes-at-large/28th-congress/session-1/c28s1ch96.pdf) passed on June 17, 1844,
+terms were changed to the first Monday of December:

+    Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, That from and after the passage of this act, the sessions of the Supreme Court, heretofore commenced and held on the second Monday of January, annually, shall instead thereof be commenced and held the first Monday of December, annually;

+Then by [Statute](https://www.loc.gov/law/help/statutes-at-large/42nd-congress/session-3/c42s3ch64.pdf) passed on January 24, 1873,
+terms were changed to the second Monday of October:

+    Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, That from and after the passage of this act the annual session of the Supreme Court of the United States shall commence on the second Monday of October in each year....

+Then by [Statute](https://www.loc.gov/law/help/statutes-at-large/64th-congress/session-1/c64s1ch447.pdf#page=2) passed on September 6, 1916,
+terms were changed to the first Monday of October:

+    Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, That section two hundred and thirty of an Act to codify, revise, and amend the laws relating to the judiciary, approved March third, nineteen hundred and eleven, known as the Judicial Code, be, and it hereby is, amended so as to read as follows:

+    "SEC.
+230. The Supreme Court shall hold at the seat of government one term annually, commencing on the first Monday in October, and such adjourned or special terms as it may find necessary for the dispatch of business."

 # Lone Dissents by Term